ReimoSaar/Guide-for-SDL2-SDL2_Image-and-Android-Studio/README.md

 ```
 ![packaging-options](https://user-images.githubusercontent.com/63605374/144894999-e7424510-06a5-4f62-a76b-f903b53e13bf.png)

-36) Build again and you should get no errors.
+36) Build again and you should get no errors
 37) If you run your program, the following image should appear

 ![emulator](https://user-images.githubusercontent.com/63605374/144897427-962ac359-d3b6-42ad-8797-5bf9cf8378b8.png)